libretro/docs/docs/library/ep128emu.md

 - `.tap` (Enterprise or ZX Spectrum tape image)
 - `.dtf` (Enterprise compressed file)
 - `.cas` (Videoton TVC file format)
+- `.wav` (sound file interpreted as Enterprise tape)
 - `.tvcwav` (sound file interpreted as Videoton TVC tape)
 - `.cdt` (Amstrad CPC tape image)
 - `.tzx` (ZX Spectrum tape image)
 - `.bas`, `.com`, `.trn`, `.128`, `.` (common extensions for Enterprise executable files, including no extension)

-From version 1.1.0, emulator core is able to handle mono PCM WAV files with 1..8 bit depth.
-(If core is compiled with libsndfile support, many other audio formats are recognized.)
-However, using the well-known `.wav` file extension will trigger the built-in RetroArch media player.
-Rename such files to have `.tap` or `.tvcwav` extensions.
+From version 1.1.0, emulator core is able to handle mono PCM WAV files with 1..8 bit depth as tape recordings.
+It is possible to enable libsndfile support during compilation, and then a wider range of formats are recognized, including MP3 if libsndfile version is at least 1.1.
+Using the `.wav` file extension will trigger the built-in RetroArch media player by default, it can be disabled under Settings / File Browser / Use Built-in Media Player.
+Rename files to have `.tvcwav` extension to be interpreted as TVC tapes.

 RetroArch database(s) that are associated with the ep128emu core: